- What is shipping insurance?

 Depending on what carrier or type of insurance you are using, the claims process might vary.
-If you use a software provider or a third party insurance provider, you might submit the claim directly to their accounting or claims department as opposed to the carrier directly.
+If you use a third party insurance provider, you might submit the claim and supporting documentation directly to their accounting or claims department as opposed to the carrier directly.
 If you ship through a carrier, you will submit the claim directly to their claims department.

 Best practices when shipping for business with insurance

-If you are a large business doing many shipments, or very large shipments to other businesses, you might consider investing in a logistics software provider like Inxeption that will help you ship smarter and mitigate risk with the added value of shipping insurance from trusted providers.
+- If you are a large business doing many shipments, or very large shipments to other businesses, you might consider investing in a logistics service provider like Inxeption that will help you ship smarter and mitigate risk with the added value of shipping insurance from trusted providers.

-Always package appropriately whether that be by determining if parcel or freight (LTL or FTL) is the best way to ship, or if you need last mile or white glove service.
-Always know where your insurance is coming from and vett the provider.
+- Always package appropriately whether that be by determining if parcel or freight (LTL or FTL) is the best way to ship, or if you need last mile or white glove service.
+Always know where your insurance is coming from and vet the provider.